 You are viewing an archived event from a previous year.

-Culture Days will return September 22 – October 15, 2023.
+Culture Days will return September 20 – October 13, 2024.

 Pat the Dog Theatre Presents: The Vintage Project by the Women's Room Collective

 Pat the Dog’s Women’s Room began in 2016 after a series of conversations at our Kitchener office with local women.
 We wanted to find a way to encourage local female-identifying and female-presenting creators to share their stories.
 Each year, the Women’s Room invites a new cohort of theatre creators to gather for conversation, creative support, learning, and camaraderie as we carve out an equitable space on our national stages.
 There is an urgent need for women to gather: To prod, promote, encourage, build craft, and support each other as we carve out an equitable space on our national stages to tell our stories.
 This is what the Women’s Room fiercely and lovingly is all about.
 The Women’s Room belongs to all women storytellers who seek to gather to tell their tales and tell them well.

 Pat the Dog Theatre Creation

 Founded in 2005, Pat the Dog Theatre Creation (patthedog.org) is a catalyst for

 new play development specifically mandated for regional theatre creation in

 Ontario.
 We work with regional theatre creators from their first spark of inspiration

 thorough to the final production.
 This includes profession development supports